 Property held in trust will pass under the terms of the trust rather than through probate.
-There are many types of trusts.
-Trusts can be revocable or irrevocable and can be designed to be effective during your lifetime or at your death.
-Trusts will be discussed in greater detail in section 15-3, "Types of Estate Planning Techniques," in this chapter.
+There are many different types of trusts.
+Trusts are discussed in greater detail in section 15-3, "Types of Estate Planning Techniques," in this chapter.